ronuraltindag/EC282/README.md

 **Zoom Protocol and Online Attendance**

 Students **must** join classes through their Bentley Zoom account.
 Go to [bentley.zoom.us](https://bentley.zoom.us) and enter the course meeting number to join the session.
-The zoom link is included on Black Board course page.
+The zoom link is included on Brightspace course page.

 I expect you to attend class with a functioning microphone and camera.
 Cameras should be on to effectively engage in class and participate throughout the course.
 If you have an impediment to keeping your camera on, please let me know so that we can work to arrive at a mutually agreeable solution.